 Foam rollers are available online and in most sports stores.
 If you’re new to foam rolling, I recommend you start with one that’s smooth, then go onto one with the nobbly bits on it.

 Finding the right running shoes is very much a process of trial and error.
 But I can’t underestimate the importance of finding running shoes that are both supportive and comfortable.

 There are so many brands and types of shoe out there, it can feel overwhelming to try and find a shoe that fits you and your running style.

 Start your search in the best way possible by visiting a specialist running shoe shop.
 They will be able to advise on the best shoe for you based on your biomechanics and running style.

 All good running shoe shops will offer a free gait analysis.
-This is where they get you to run on a treadmill for a few minutes so they can assess your gait (how you run and how your foot lands on the floor).
+This is where they get you to run on a treadmill for a few minutes so they can assess your gait and footstrike (how you run and how your foot lands on the floor).

 They will also be able to tell from this exercise if you overpronate or underpronate.
 Basically this is whether or not your foot rolls inwards (overpronate) or outwards (underpronate).

 Depending on how you run, they will be able to find shoes right for your feet.

 Many runners have a brand and style of shoe that they tend to stick with once they’ve found one they like.

 My favourite brand of running shoe is Brooks.
 They have a range of running shoes for both road running and trail running.